wp-plugins/background-manager/readme.txt

 You can also limit the background images to certain parts of WordPress, for example only on the front page or a full-page post.
 And for each individual page or post, you can also override the images and overlay used as the background, which allows you to have pages or posts with a different background theme.

+Each individual background image can also be linked to a specific URL, which allows a visitor to click anywhere on the background and be redirected to another page or website.

 All this is done without the need to edit the theme or any other files!

 = Demo =

-The home page for [Background Manager](http://j.mp/bgmwp) is also a live demonstration of the plugin.
+Visit the [Background Manager Demo Site](http://j.mp/bgmdemo) for a live demonstration of the plugin.

 = Features =